Raya (app)

-Raya is a membership-based social network application for iOS, founded by Daniel Gendelman in 2014.
+Raya is an American application for iOS, founded by Daniel Gendelman.
 Originally a dating app, Raya has since added features to promote professional networking and social discovery.
-Raya’s membership is largely restrictive, limited to celebrities, high-profile industry individuals, and internet personalities, through a long selection process or invite.

-History
+Raya’s original niche was limited to celebrities, before opening up to a wider audience.

 Raya was created by Daniel Gendelman in 2014 and went live in February 2015.
-Gendelman had the idea for the app while studying in Israel.
-The app is only available on Apple devices.
+The app is available only on Apple devices.

-Format

 Users link their profile to their Instagram account, add personal information, including their background, profession, and interests, and must create a photo montage for their profile.
-After creating a profile, users interact and connect with the global Raya community through features such as a map and member directory.

-Privacy

 If a user screenshots a profile within the app, Raya warns the user that they may be removed from the platform, and repeated screenshots lead to termination of the user’s account.